-Gaerte Engines: Building Winners By Building Relationships
+From an interview with Earl in the 90's - Gaerte Engines: Building Winners By Building Relationships

 In the world of sprint cars and midget racing, the name “Gaerte” is recognized as one of the innovators.
-With a history of building winning motors for such names as Jeff Gordon, Ken Schrader, Ryan Newman, Tony Stewart, Steve Kinser and Sammy Swindell, it’s not surprising that Earl Gaerte and his crew have a reputation for success.
+With a history of building winning motors for such names as Jeff Gordon, Ken Schrader, Ryan Newman, Tony Stewart, Steve Kinser and Sammy Swindell, it’s not surprising that Earl Gaerte and crew have a reputation for success.

-The Rochester, IN, engine builder handles more than 400 engines a year, primarily for pure race applications.
+Gaerte has built more than 400 engines a year, primarily for pure race applications.
 In addition, Gaerte Engines manufactures many of its own parts and modifies and designs many others.
 From its humble beginnings, the company has exceeded even its owner’s expectations.

 In 1969, Gaerte, then parts manager at the local Chevrolet dealer, struck out on his own with $1,000 and some performance parts in the two-car garage behind his house.
 He began selling the parts to local racers and speed shops and began building engines at the same time.
 “I built 13 engines the first year,” recalls Gaerte.
 “They were mostly for drag racers, but I soon saw the writing on the wall - drag racers usually had one motor.
 If it broke, it sat.
 Sprint car and circle track racers were addicted to racing - that’s where the volume was.”